kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

     :language: yaml
     :lines: 25-88

-The outer surface used to generate computational meshes for the internal blade structure or high-fidelity aerodynamic modelling is defined in `components.blade.outer_shape.surface`.
+The outer aerodynamic 3D surface or structural outer mold line (OML) can also be defined in :code:`components.blade.outer_shape.surface`.
+It can be used to generate computational meshes for the internal blade structure or high-fidelity aerodynamic modelling.

+To construct this surface, the following steps must be followed in the right order.

+1. From the outer_shape field, use rthick or use PCHIP based on the master airfoils and the :code:`outer_shape.airfoils.spanwise_position` grid to interpolate airfoil cross-sections in between defined airfoils.
+   Note that using spanwise_position in the windIO file requires the resolution of this grid to be quite fine, and airfoils with relative thickness above the typical 36% to be defined.
+   Otherwise it is quite difficult to control the shape transition from the cylindrical root to the max chord.
+Also note that airfoils in the airfoils section should be interpolated onto a common grid based on normalised surface curve fraction using PCHIP, allowing point-wise interpolation between airfoils.
+Interpolating based on a common chord-wise discretisation will result in very different airfoil shapes particularly for thick airfoils.
+2. Scale airfoils by chord.
+3. In the blade root coordinate system, apply section_offset_x from the leading edge.
+4. In the blade root coordinate system, apply section_offset_y from the chord line.
+5. Compute and apply rotation matrix M to place airfoils orthonormal to local reference axis tangent, see below for details on this.
+6. Apply x, y and z translations from the curved reference axis.

+The transformation matrix for a cross-section is constructed as:

+1. compute reference axis curve tangent unit vectors :math:`(t_x, t_y, t_z)` (preferably analytically using pchip derivatives)
+2. compute rotation matrices for x- and y-rotations :math:`M_x` and :math:`M_y` from axis and angle, see https://en.wikipedia.org/wiki/Rotation_matrix "Rotation matrix from axis and angle"
+3. :math:`M_{xy} = matmul(M_y, M_x)`
+4. Compute twist correction :math:`r_z =  atan2(M_{xy}(0, 1), Mxy(0, 0))`.
+The twist correction is consistent with how the local chord reference system is defined in HAWC2, but this may be different in other aeroelastic tools.
+5. :math:`r_z = twist + r_z`
+6. Compute z-rotation matrix `M_z` as for step 2 from :math:`t_z` and :math:`r_z`
+7. :math:`M = matmul(M_{xy}, M_z)`

+The above definition of the transformation from local to blade reference frame is described in detail by `Li et al, 2024 <https://iopscience.iop.org/article/10.1088/1742-6596/2767/2/022033/pdf>`_.
+Also see `Li et al, 2022 <https://wes.copernicus.org/articles/7/1341/2022/wes-7-1341-2022.pdf>`_.

-This object is defined discretely as a block-structured surface grid with the following structure:
+This surface object is defined discretely as a block-structured surface grid with the following fields:

 .. code-block:: yaml